-- Curaçao: Although outdistanced by Aruba, the action spinning around the island's casinos make this one of the southern Caribbean's hot spots for gamblers.
-Salinja, a sector of Willemstad, has lively bars where locals and visitors drink and party until the wee hours, and live jazz often fills the air.
-See chapter 10. - The Dominican Republic: Large resort hotels in the Dominican Republic evoke a Latino version of Las Vegas.
-If cabaret shows aren't your thing, there are enough discos in the major towns and resorts to keep nightclubbers busy for weeks.
+- The Dominican Republic: Large resort hotels in the Dominican Republic evoke a Latino version of Las Vegas.
+If cabaret shows aren't your thing, there are enough dance clubs in the major towns and resorts to keep nightclubbers busy for weeks.
 The tourist areas of Puerto Plata and Santo Domingo are sprinkled with casinos, and the island's ever-developing north shore contains its share of jingle-jangle, too.
-Our favorite is the casino in the Renaissance Jaragua Hotel & Casino in Santo Domingo, which offers floor shows, live merengue concerts, a wraparound bar, and at least five different restaurants.
-See chapter 12.

-- Jamaica: Many visitors are drawn here by a love for the island's distinct musical forms.
+See chapter 12. - Jamaica: Many visitors are drawn here by a love for the island's distinct musical forms.
 Foremost among these are reggae and soca, both of which are performed at hotels, resorts, and raffish dives all over the island.
 Hotels often stage folkloric shows that include entertainers who sing, dance, swallow torches, and walk on broken glass.
 There are also plenty of indoor/outdoor bars where you might actually be able to talk to people.
-Local tourist boards in Negril and Montego Bay sometimes organize weekly beach parties called "Boonoonoos."
-See chapter 15. - Puerto Rico: Puerto Rico contains all the raw ingredients for great nightlife, including casinos, endless rows of bars and bodegas, cabaret shows with girls and glitter, and discos that feature everything from New York imports to some of the best salsa and merengue anywhere.
+See chapter 15. - Puerto Rico: Puerto Rico contains all the raw ingredients for great nightlife, including casinos, endless rows of bars and taverns, cabaret shows with girls and glitter, and dance clubs that feature everything from New York imports to some of the best salsa and merengue anywhere.
 The country's gaming headquarters lies along the Condado in San Juan, although there are also casinos in megaresorts scattered throughout the island.
-The casinos here are the most fun in the Caribbean, and they're also some of the most spectacular.
-Each contains of sideshows (restaurants, merengue bars, art galleries, piano bars, and shops) that can distract you from the roulette and slots.
+The casinos here are the most fun in the

+Caribbean.
+Each contains lots of sideshows (restaurants, merengue bars, art galleries, piano bars, and shops) that can distract you from the roulette and slots.
 Puerto Ricans take pride in dressing well at their local casinos, which enhances an evening's glamour.
-Note: You can't drink at the tables.
+(Note: You can't drink at the tables.)
 If you're a really serious partyer, you'll have lots of company in Puerto Rico.
 Be prepared to stay out very late; you can recover from your Bacardi hangover on a palm-fringed beach the next day.
 See chapter 17.

-- St. Maarten/St. Martin: This island has a rather cosmopolitan nightlife and contains the densest concentration of restaurants in the Caribbean, each with its own bar.
-Discos are often indoor/outdoor affairs.
+• St. Maarten/St. Martin: This island has a rather cosmopolitan nightlife and contains the densest concentration of restaurants in the Caribbean, each with its own bar.
+Dance clubs are often indoor/outdoor affairs.
 Hotel casinos abound on the Dutch side, and if you're addicted to the jingle of slot machines and roulette wheels, you won't lack for company.
-The casinos tend to be low-key, which might appeal to you if you dislike high-stakes tables with lots of intensity.
-See chapter 23. - St. Thomas: The Virgin Islands' most active nightlife is found here.
+The casinos tend to be low key, which might appeal to you if you dislike high-stakes tables with lots of intensity.
+See chapter 23.

+• St. Thomas: The Virgin Islands' most active nightlife is found here.
 Don't expect glitzy shows like those in San Juan's Condado area, and don't expect any kind of casino.
-But you'll find plenty of fun at the beach bars, restaurants, concerts, clubs, and folklore and reggae shows.
+But you can find plenty of fun at the beach bars, restaurants, concerts, clubs, and folklore and reggae shows.
 See chapter 27.